micmejia/bible-dump/NKJV/Jeremiah/Jer 10.md

 He has made the earth by His power, He has established the world by His wisdom, And has stretched out the heavens at His discretion.

 ###### 13
-When He utters His voice, _There is_ a [^c]multitude of waters in the heavens: "And He causes the vapors to ascend from the ends of the earth.
+When He utters His voice, _There is_ a multitude of waters in the heavens: "And He causes the vapors to ascend from the ends of the earth.
 He makes lightning for the rain, He brings the wind out of His treasuries."

 ###### 14
 Everyone is dull-hearted, without knowledge; Every metalsmith is put to shame by an image; For his molded image _is_ falsehood, And _there is_ no breath in them.